ElhanM/ai-chatbot/README.md

 The app contains tests for both the frontend and backend, which run automatically via GitHub Actions whenever you push your code to the repository.

+## Video of the Project
+Uploading AI Chatbot Project.mp4…

 ## Getting Started

 ### Installation